 - Assessment of English Proficiency with either IELTS, TOEFL IBT or Kaplan's Proficiency exam.

-- Completed Kaplan's proctored Step 1 diagnostic exam.
+- To enroll in the Step 1 program, students must complete Kaplan's proctored Step 1 diagnostic exam.

 Phase 1: Comprehensive Step 1 Scholarship program